tvhoangitmo/tranvanhoang_hw1/README.md

 2. Run the application: `python app.py`
 3. Open your browser and go to `http://localhost:5000`

+## Serving Static Resources

+Place your CSS, images, and other static files in the `static` directory.
+Access them in your HTML using the `url_for` function:

+Static files are accessible at `/static/<file_name>`.

 ## GitHub Pages
 You can view my profile through two options:
 1. The frontend part is hosted on GitHub Pages.
 You can view it [here](https://tvhoangitmo.github.io/tranvanhoang_hw1/)